MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 :::row:::
 :::column span="":::
-When set to `true`, the window will have an acrylic background.
-When set to `false`, the window will have a plain, untextured background.
-The transparency only applies to focused windows due to OS limitation.
+When this is set to `true`, the window will have an acrylic background.
+When it's set to `false`, the window will have a plain, untextured background.
+The transparency only applies to focused windows due to OS limitations.

 **Property name:** `useAcrylic`